LakeMaps/pi/README.md

 Raspberries
 ===========

-This repository contains custom Raspbian images.
+This repository contains (one or more) custom Raspbian images.